 - By accepting your order a legally binding contract between the St David’s Hall and you is created.
 The contract between St David’s Hall and you shall be governed by and interpreted in accordance with Welsh and English law, and the Welsh and English courts shall have jurisdiction to resolve any disputes.

 - By placing your order you warrant that that all details you provide to us for the purpose of booking, ordering or purchasing goods or services are correct, that the credit or debit card you are using is your own and that there are sufficient funds to cover the cost of the ticket or service.
 If there are any changes to the details supplied by you it is your responsibility to inform us.

 - All tickets are subject to availability.

-- In line with standard industry practice, St David’s Hall and the New Theatre do not support secondary selling of tickets to events.
+- In line with standard industry practice, St David’s Hall do not support secondary selling of tickets to events.
 Customers are not permitted to purchase tickets with the intention of selling them on at an inflated price.
 We reserve the right to refuse entry to anyone holding tickets obtained through unofficial outlets and third party ticket sites where this has been the case and to refuse to issue tickets reserved for this purpose.

 Resales, Exchanges and Duplicates